PCOS: From symptoms to self-advocacy. Get the handbook

 4. Getting a follicular scan

-The most accurate method for cycle tracking is having a follicular scan done.
+The most accurate method for cycle tracking is to undergo a follicular scan.
 A follicular scan is done through a transvaginal ultrasound, and it provides images and measurements of your follicular growth.

 This information can help your fertility specialist monitor the growth of your ovarian follicles.
 It also helps predict when ovulation will occur.
 Though reliable, follicular scans can only be done at a doctor’s office or fertility clinic.
 And they also require you to go in several times throughout your cycle.